Will Democrats Get the Pre-Election Recession They Want?

 Two years into that charade, even some of the “journalists” who originally advanced the dossier conspiracy are doubting its veracity.
 Most notable among them, Michael Isikoff, who filed one of the earliest wire reports on the dossier, now says many of its claims “will never be proven and are likely false.”
 In this case, Isikoff does not get class credit for “better late than never.”

-This is the holiday calm before the storm.
-Caught in the Democrats’ political crossfire are tens of millions of American workers and their families whose jobs and income prospects will fall victim to the Demos’ politically induced recession — the direct result of having thrown economic confidence under the bus in order to attack Trump.
+And the consequence of the Demos’ political games: Caught in the political crossfire are tens of millions of American workers and their families whose jobs and income prospects will fall victim to the Demos’ politically induced recession — the direct result of having thrown economic confidence under the bus in order to attack Trump.

 As Sen. Lindsey Graham (R-SC) notes, “[Democrats] want Trump to lose more than they want the country to win.”